Pidgin and Creole Languages: Brief History

 As we saw, pidgins and creoles play a very important part in sociolinguistics.
 They allow for language contact between social groups with no commonality in culture or geography and lead to new national and cultural identities.
 It unifies different groups like nothing else and contributes to the cultural and social tapestry of a region like Haiti, for example.
 There was no reason for French and West African languages to come together - except for the purposes of business.
 Now, it is a thriving, vibrant language in its own right.

 Pidgin and creole languages, though they might not transplant English as a universalist language, they do take on that role in the region in which they are born.
 They give new identities to the people speaking them and engender ideas of common belonging.
-Thus, while it is exciting enough to witness the birth and evolution of new languages, pidgin and creole languages will always mean a whole lot more both to those who speak them and to those who study them.
+Thus, while it is exciting enough to witness the birth and evolution of new languages, pidgin and creole will always mean a whole lot more both to those who speak them and to those who study them.

 Feel that you need help with your studies?
 Our experts can help you with: